How much will I earn on an Apprenticeship?

 Thankfully, more and more apprenticeship providers are being up-front with their wage expectations, by listing their wage structures on their vacancies and websites.
 This provides a structure to increase your pay based on specific requirements, for example, years of progress or qualification milestones.

 As with everything, your wage structure will depend on the level of your apprenticeship scheme as well as the industry or sector.
-However, it is not uncommon for some higher or degree apprenticeships to offer starting wages that rival graduate salaries, in order to attract talented school leavers who want to start working and earning straight away.
+However, it is not uncommon for many higher and degree apprenticeships to offer starting wages that rival graduate salaries.
+This helps to attract talented school leavers who want to start working and earning straight away.

 Money in the bank.

 Every apprenticeship is different, but it is reassuring to know that all apprentices are entitled to be compensated for their time and effort.
 It is important to remember that apprentices can complete their training without accruing any student debt, whereas the average university debt is over £40,000.

 For more guides, news, jobs and advice, check out our weekly newsletter.